 How to Stop Chewing

-Take your cat to the veterinarian for a checkup if it displays inappropriate chewing behavior so any underlying health problems can be discovered and addressed.
-In the meantime, chewing electrical cords can be deadly, so take steps to keep your cat safe.
+Take your cat to the veterinarian for a checkup if it displays inappropriate chewing behavior so that any underlying health problems can be discovered and addressed.
+In the meantime, take steps to keep your cat safe.

 - Add digestible fiber to your cat's diet, which prompts some cats to reduce their chewing activity or even stop altogether.
 Fresh cat greens, green beans, or lettuce added to the cat’s food bowl may do the trick.
-Some of the “hairball formula” commercial diets may also work, as they simply provide increased fiber in the ration.
+Some of the “hairball formula” commercial diets may also work, as they provide increased fiber as well.

 - Reduce anxiety to help eliminate the need for chewing.
 Consider trying a synthetic kitty facial pheromone to relieve stress and soothe your cat.
-Otherwise, make sure your cat's litter box is clean and that it has enough toys and playtime with you to stave off boredom.
+Otherwise, make sure your cat's litter box is spotless and that it has enough toys and playtime with you to stave off boredom.